 - Valium (diazepam)

-In addition to these medications vitamin supplements may be given to replace essential vitamins that are decreased by alcohol abuse.
-These medications and vitamins are all essential to help you stay comfortable in the detox process.
-Without medical supervision, your symptoms could possibly worsen or tragically end in death.
+In addition to these medications, vitamin supplements may be given to replace essential vitamins that are decreased by alcohol abuse.
+These medications and vitamins are all critical in helping you stay comfortable in the detox process.
+Without medical supervision, your symptoms could worsen or tragically end in death.

 At Home Alcohol Detox

-At home alcohol detox is never recommended.
+At home, alcohol detox is never recommended.
 It could leave you very uncomfortable and with uncontrollable symptoms.
-If detoxing from home is what is chosen to do, it is very important that someone is present always to monitor you in case the symptoms increase and something goes wrong that may require you to go to a hospital.
-Very often people choose to detox from home to have a little more ease and due to the expensive costs an alcohol detox facility can cost you.
+If detoxing from alcohol at home is what is chosen, it is imperative that someone is present always to monitor you in case the symptoms increase and something goes wrong that may require you to go to a hospital.
+Very often people choose to detox from home to have a little more ease, and due to the expensive costs, an alcohol detox facility can cost you.
 It is easy to assume that detoxing can be as easy just quitting from using alcohol, and if it is something that you have never experienced you may not be prepared for how uneasy it can be.